-X. EXHAUSTION OF COMMUNITY APPROACH.
-There are several tracing approaches that consider an overall view of money in and money out as a way of tracing.
+- X. EXHAUSTION OF COMMUNITY APPROACH.
+There are several tracing approaches that consider an overall view of money in and money out as a way of tracing. - A. FAMILY LIVING EXPENSE PRESUMPTION.
+Texas courts have recognized tracing using the presumption that family expenses were paid with community money, known also as the

-A. COMMUNITY LIVING EXPENSE PRESUMPTION.
-Texas courts have recognized tracing using the presumption that family expenses were paid with community money, known also as the "family expense method" in California and elsewhere.
+"family expense method" in California and the "accounting method" in Idano.
 This tracing approach is described in an article in the Journal of the American Academy of Matrimonial Lawyers: